 The success rates of settlements regarding asbestos exposure injury are quite high.
 It may be necessary to prove that occupational exposure is the primary cause of lung cancer or mesothelioma, though this is the job of The Lyon Firm, and we have experience in reaching large mesothelioma settlements.

-Asbestos can be found in homes built before 1980, construction sites, factories and in many military instillations.
-According to the National Institute for Occupational Health and Safety (NIOHS), there are 75 different jobs that can expose workers to asbestos, with those jobs primarily involving construction and manufacturing.
-Approximately 107,000 workers are affected by asbestos each year.
+Asbestos can be found in factories, warehouses, schools, homes built before 1980, construction sites, factories and many military instillations.
+According to the National Institute for Occupational Safety and Health (NIOSH), there are 75 different jobs that can expose workers to asbestos, with those jobs primarily involving construction and manufacturing.
+Thousands of American workers are still exposed to asbestos each year.

 Mesothelioma is a serious illness that has been linked to asbestos exposure in medical literature.
 It is estimated that there will be thousands of new cases following 2020 due to the latency period of 20-50 years after being first exposed to asbestos.